12 Trusted Home Remedies That Will Only Make You Worse

 Mother’s milk, often called “liquid gold,” is the best possible natural food for babies but its use as a healing agent lacks scientific studies.
 Although many moms claim their milk clears up skin conditions, it is unwise to apply another person’s breast milk to an injury or infection.
 Sarah Yamaguchi, MD, OB/GYN at Good Samaritan Hospital in Los Angeles warns, “Breast milk can transmit infectious diseases such as HIV and pumped breast milk if not stored properly can be contaminated and can actually introduce bacteria into an already infected area.”
 Dr. Yamaguchi instead advises patients suffering from infections or inflamed skin to keep the area clean and dry and seek medical attention.

 In her work as an obstetrician, Dr. Yamaguchi has seen her fair share of women in the final stages of pregnancy who just cannot wait to have their baby.
 She has seen many women take castor oil believing it will jump start labor.
 “Castor oil may help if you are constipated and need to pass a bowel movement, but it’s not going to help you go into labor and tastes awful.”
 What’s a better solution for those suffering from constipation?
 Increasing fiber intake, including trying prunes and prune juice.
-Here are some other common health products that could be dangerous.
+Here are 16 other common health products that could be dangerous.

 Syrup of Ipecac